sebastinez/radicle-link/docs/rfc/0000-application-architecture.md

 We will rely on declarative service / process management to be provided by the platform, specifically "socket activation".

-On macOS, this is provided on macOS via [launchd].
+On macOS, this is provided via [launchd].
 Linux distributions considered as tier 1 shall, however, be limited to those based on [systemd] for the time being.

 We also assume the presence of an agent capable of producing Ed25519 signatures utilising the [SSH agent protocol][ssh-agent].